Rob Gronkowski Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- Gronkowski is averaging 55.7 receiving yards per game in three career matchups against the Rams, 7.8 fewer than his receiving yards prop bet over/under for Sunday's game (63.5).
+- In his three matchups against the Rams, Gronkowski's 55.7 receiving yards average is 8.8 less than his over/under for Sunday's game (64.5).

 - Note: Gronkowski's stats vs. Rams date back to 2016.

-- The 263.3 yards per game the Rams are giving up through the air makes them the NFL's 24th-ranked pass defense.
+- The Rams have the NFL's 24th-ranked pass defense this season, surrendering 263.3 yards per game through the air.

-- The Rams' defense is second in the league, conceding 1.0 passing touchdowns per game.

 Recent Performances

-- Gronkowski put together a 31-yard performance against the Eagles on five catches and scored one touchdown.
+- In last week's game against the Eagles, Gronkowski recorded five catches for 31 yards and scored one touchdown.

-- Over his last three games, Gronkowski has 283 receiving yards on 19 receptions (26 targets), with one touchdown, averaging 94.3 yards per game.
+- Gronkowski has reeled in 19 passes (26 targets) for 283 yards (94.3 per game) with one TD during his last three games.

 Gronkowski's Tampa Bay Teammates